 Tuition payment is due upon receipt of the monthly tuition statement.
 Charges are based on a student's program of study.
 Students are responsible for payment reaching the St. Paul Bethel University Business Office when due, regardless of the source of payment.
-If loans are needed to help meet a financial obligation, students may apply for them through the Office of University Financial Aid.
+If loans are needed to help meet a financial obligation, students may apply for them through the Office of Financial Aid.
 Loan applications should be made well in advance of registration for funds to be distributed at the beginning of the quarter.
 A finance charge of one percent per month will be assessed on any balance more than 30 days old.
 Enrollment for succeeding terms is dependent on full payment of the previous term's expenses.
-Students may view their account on BLink at blink.bethel.edu.